mshih01/aacalc2/README.md

 - multieval.ts -- multi-eval.  solve multiple armies at one time to take advantage of subproblem reuse.
 		It leads to 10X runtime improvement -- but also large memory overhead.
-		Curerntly abandoned -- approach in optimize.ts is used instead.
+		Currently abandoned -- approach in optimize.ts is used instead.